adrianababakanian/gatsby-personal-site-netlify/src/pages/design/feaster/index.md

 tags: ["design"]
 ---

-[Feaster](getfeaster.com) is a marketing platform in the restaurant industry providing users with personalized, real-time offers on local food and drink.
+<a href="http://getfeaster.com" target="_blank" class="cycle">Feaster</a> is a marketing platform in the restaurant industry providing users with personalized, real-time offers on local food and drink.
 Users interface with the tool via a Facebook Messenger Bot, and businesses create through which they can seamlessly interact with target customers in the area.
 I created the visual identity of Feaster &mdash; this little piggy bank logo to indicate savings while lending a friendly identity to the brand.

 ![Feaster Logo](./assets/feaster.png)